theonjs/theon/README.md

 - Hierarchical middleware layer (inspired in [connect](https://github.com/senchalabs/connect) middleware)
 - Nested configurations with powerful inheritance (based on radix tree)
 - Domain specific and fluent API generation (inspired by [superagent](https://github.com/visionmedia/superagent))
-- Observable hooks at any phase of the HTTP flow live cycle
+- Observable hooks at any phase of the HTTP flow live cycle.
+- Perfectly fitted to be used with behavior-driven patterns based on observables.
 - Request/response interceptors
 - Request/response validators
 - Bind bodies to custom models easily